Homotopy categories of unbounded complexes of projective modules: Introduction

 \begin{corollary} Assume that the ring $R$ is a generically Gorenstein ring.
 Let $X$ be a complex of finitely generated projective modules.
 If all the cohomology modules $H^i(X) \ (i \in \Z)$ have dimension at most $\ell$ as $R$-modules, then so are the modules $H^i (X^*) \ (i \in \Z)$.
 In particular, $X$ has cohomology modules of finite length if and only if so does $X^*$. \end{corollary}

-{\bf Acknowledgement}: The author is grateful to Dr. Shinya Kumashiro for pointing out several errors in the initial version of the paper and giving him a lot of valuable comments.
-The author also thanks Osamu Iyama, Ryo Takahashi, Luchezar Avramov, Srikanth Iyengar, Henning Krause and Bernhard Keller for their useful comments.
-This research was supported by JSPS Grant-in-Aid for Scientific Research 19K0344801.
+{\bf Acknowledgement}: The author is grateful to Dr.~Shinya Kumashiro for pointing out several errors in the initial version of the paper and giving him a lot of valuable comments.
+The author also thanks Osamu Iyama, Ryo Takahashi, Luchezar Avramov, Srikanth Iyengar, Henning Krause and Bernhard Keller for their useful comments. {Finally he thanks the anonymous referee for his careful reading of the manuscript and his many insightful suggestions.}